Projection Sparse Principal Component Analysis: an efficient least squares method: Discussion

 \section{Discussion}

+Projection SPCA is a very efficient method for selecting variables for computing a sparse approximation to the PCs.
+The methodology is intuitive and can be understood by users who do not have a deep knowledge of numerical optimization.
+The only parameter to be set for computing the solutions is the proportion of variance explained, the meaning of which is also easily understandable.
+The algorithm is simple to implement and scalable to large datasets.
+Users can choose their preferred regression variable selection algorithm to select the variables.
+Most conventional SPCA methods, instead, are based on special numerical optimizations methods and require setting values for parameters with a difficult to understand effect.
+Future research could explore the results of using $\ell_1$ norm selection methods, such as least angle or Lasso regression, for example, on the computation of LS SPCA components.

+In this work we have developed a framework for computing LS SPCA components that closely approximate the full PCs with low cardinality.
+We showed that sparse USPCA, CSPCA and PSPCA components can be efficiently computed for very large datasets.
+We also show that conventional SPCA methods suffer from a number of drawbacks which yield less attractive solutions than the corresponding LS SPCA solutions.

-Conventional SPCA method have been shown to give results similar to simple thresholding if not worse \citep{zou, wan}.
-Thresholding has been proven to give misleading results \citep[e.g.][]{cad}.
+Conventional SPCA methods have been shown to give results similar to simple thresholding if not worse; see, e.g., \citep{zou, wan}.
+Thresholding has been proven to give misleading results; see, e.g., \citep{cad}.
 Since the loadings are proportional to the covariances of the variables with the PCs, the largest loadings correspond to variables that are highly correlated with the current PC and among themselves.
 These sets of variables are not very informative because they contain different measures of the same features.

-\citet{zou} propose three properties of a good SPCA method: \begin{itemize} \item Without any sparsity constraint, the method should reduce to PCA. \item It should be computationally efficient for both small p and big p data. \item It should avoid misidentifying the important variables. \end{itemize} In the light of what explained above, the first property is not enough for a good method.
-The second is not necessary for the most commonly analysed datasets and the third one is vague because importance is not defined and variables known to be unimportant could be directly eliminated from the analysis.
+\citet{zou} proposed three properties of a good SPCA method: \begin{itemize} \item [(i)] Without any sparsity constraint, the method should reduce to PCA. \item [(ii)] It should be computationally efficient for both small \emph{p} and big \emph{p} data. \item [(iii)] It should avoid misidentifying the important variables. \end{itemize} The first property is not enough for a good method.
+The second is not necessary for the most commonly analyzed datasets and the third is vague because importance is not defined and variables known to be unimportant could be directly eliminated from the analysis.